BEEF, LIVER & TRIPE Blend

 1. Healthy Coat Condition

 The first visible and physical change you’ll notice is in your dog’s coat.
 When a dog is on a low protein diet, like a cereal-based or dry food diet, they will not have the right amount of protein to grow a shiny, healthy coat.
-A raw beef diet is high in protein and essential fatty acids, which together will promote a luxurious coat and healthy skin.
+A raw diet is high in protein and essential fatty acids, which together will promote a luxurious coat and healthy skin.

 2. Increased Muscle Tone